gyovanysantos/oracle-automated-cpu-patching/README.md

 ## Usage
 1. **Review Prerequisites:**
    - Ensure you have the necessary permissions and backups.
    - Create and share a folder in Deployment Server called CPU_AUTOPATCH.
-Create the sub directories Java and WLS, upload the .zip diles inside each respective directory.
+Create the sub directories Java and WLS, upload the .zip files inside each respective directory.
    - The NodeManager for the Oracle_Home should have the QuitEnabled=true in nodemanager.properties
-   - Review the `WLS_PSU_14.1.1.0.0_README.pdf` for Oracle patch details.
 2. **Set Environment:**
    - Run `setAutoPatchEnv.bat` to configure environment variables.
 3. **Set Stop Scripts**
-   - You should custom your stop scripts according to your instances and Windows Services
+   - You should custom your stop scripts according to your instances and Windows Services.
+Take a look to commented sessions on those scripts to see how it works.
 3. **Run autoPatch script:**
-   - Open CMD as an Administrator, Go to automatedPatching directory and Run `autoPatch.bat`.
+   - Open CMD as an Administrator, Go to the scripts directory and Run `autoPatch.bat`.
 4. **Check the logs and Start Services:**
    - The Default path for the logs is inside automatedPatching directory.
 You will find there the full log for all the steps done and for pre-check and apply phase from SPBAT patching.
 Start services as needed after patching and do the surface tests.